Shelf Life Determination: How to Establish Drug Product Expiration Dates Through Stability Testing

 Combined Bracketing and Matrixing

-For products with multiple strengths AND multiple container configurations, combining both approaches maximizes cost savings:
+For products with multiple strengths and multiple container configurations, combining both approaches can further reduce the direct testing burden if justified:

 Example: Three strengths (5mg, 10mg, 20mg) in three bottle sizes (30ct, 90ct, 500ct)